mdroste/stata-pylearn/README.md

 * Train only on cars with foreign==1 and test on foreign==0 pyforest price mpg trunk weight, type(regress) training(foreign) predict price_predicted

+* We can also use Stata-like 'if' conditions to specify the training sample, but we won't get out-of-sample RMSE in that case pyforest price mpg trunk weight if foreign==1, type(regress) predict price_predicted_2

+* Pyforest chooses defaults automatically, but you can use any hyperparameter scikit-learn can pyforest price mpg trunk weight, type(regress) training(foreign) max_depth(5) min_samples_split(4)
 ```

 Detailed documentation and usage examples are provided with each Stata file.
 For instance, see: